frnmst/the-flux-of-thought/README.md

 jekyll-compress-html is released under the MIT license.

 ## Tests

+This theme is guaranteed to work correctly with the following web browsers:

 | OS | Browser | Executable | Version command | Browser Version |
 |----|---------|------------|-----------------|-----------------|